evildmp/diataxis-documentation-framework/explanation.rst

 Don't instruct, or provide technical reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Eplanation should do things that the other parts of the documentation do not.** It’s not the place of an explanation to instruct the user in how to do something.
+**Explanations should do things that the other parts of the documentation do not.** It’s not the place of an explanation to instruct the user on how to do something.
 Nor should it provide technical describe.
 These functions of documentation are already taken care of in other sections.